-Example 1 Example 2 Northern Beauty project was implemented by the University of Lapland in cooperation with museums and art organizations from Finland, Russia, Sweden and Norway.
+Example 1 Example 2 Example 1 Northern Beauty project was implemented by the University of Lapland in cooperation with museums and art organizations from Finland, Russia, Sweden and Norway.
 The project worked as a platform for the cultural research and collaboration through joint international exhibitions and symposiums with the ultimate mission to promote visual cultural heritage of the Barents region.
-Upon the results of the research, the team of international art researchers and art professionals produced Northern Beauty publication consisting of art- historical research-based articles.
-Aurmansk may not be Paris, and Luleå is certainly not New York.
+Upon the results of the research, the team of international art researchers and art professionals produced Northern Beauty publication consisting of arthistorical research-based articles.
+Murmansk may not be Paris, and Luleå is certainly not New York.
 But to the surprise of some people there is a thriving art scene in the high north.
 The history of the area's visual arts offers plenty of intriguing tales.
 Working so far away from the national capitals, and the so called elite of the art world, is not necessarily a disadvantage.
 Many times it can create unique opportunities for visual artists and other professionals in the field of art.
+When colleagues are few and far between, it is natural to look for contacts and relationships beyond historical research-based articles.
 When colleagues are few and far between, it is natural to look for contacts and relationships beyond local borders.
 The remote location and the unique Arctic landscapes have influenced the artists and it shows in their work